There’s a wealth of products claiming to be DJ headphones available – we take a look at 3 of the best

 Here we take a look at three of the best pairs of DJ headphones around.

 The Sennheiser HD-25 series of headphones have long been favourites among DJs and producers alike.
 Punchy and accurate, the HD-25 plus provide a detailed picture of your mix.
 The high maximum sound pressure level means that in those situations where you need to turn things up, your cans won’t be plagued by distortion.
 But, with a closed back design, and excellent isolation, those situations are few and far between

 The HD-25 Plus Monitoring Headphones, including the basic models, are also incredibly tough.
 Plus, their headband design is lightweight and comfortable to reduce fatigue during long periods of wear– ideal for mixing.

-Is there a bigger DJ brand than Pioneer?
-Its headphones are built with the same attention to detail and DJ focused design.
-The HD-500s are one the most popular models Pioneer has ever produced.
+As one of the dominant forces in the DJ world, Pioneer’s headphones are built with the same attention to detail and DJ focused design.
+The HDJ-X10s are one the most popular models Pioneer has ever produced.

 Tonally, these headphones reproduce audio with the detailed and punchy mids DJs need to cue-up.
 However, they’re also one of the nicest sets of DJ headphones just to listen to music on, too.

-Physically, like all Pioneer DJ products, the HDJ500s are tough, comfortable, impeccably built, and rather stylish, too.
-A 60-degree swivel on the right cup makes one-ear monitoring easy and comfortable, and the inclusion of both a straight and coiled cord is a very nice touch.
+Physically, like all Pioneer DJ products, the HDJ-X10s are tough, comfortable, impeccably built, and rather stylish, too.
+A 60-degree swivel on each cup makes one-ear monitoring easy and comfortable, and the inclusion of a sturdy carry case is a very nice touch.